amsterdamharu/selectors/README.md

 const selectLastName = (state) => state.lastName;
 const selectPersonFormatted = createSelector( [selectFirstName, selectLastName],
+  //if firstName and lastName didn't change from what
+  //  it was in the last call then the next function isn't
-  (firstName, lastName) => ({
+  //  called and previous value is returned instead (firstName, lastName) => ({
     fullName: `${firstName} ${lastName}`,
   })